UCL-CCS/esmacs-input-creation-docs/docs/generate_bac_inputs.md

 ## Combine component PDBs

-As noted earlier BAC expects the PDB to have a set structure - protein, lgand and then solvent.
+As noted earlier BAC expects the PDB to have a set structure - protein, ligand and then solvent.
 It also expects `TER` cards between chains.
 During this tutorial we have prepared files for each of these sections, edited to meet the requirements of Amber and BAC: